 - Population genetics and evolution

-Development and testing of new tools (molecular, optical, acoustic), design of sampling programs, and statistical/mathematical analyses of data also are significant activities.
+California current ecosystems, deep sea biology, kelp forest and coral reef ecology, and polar biology are among the realms addressed.
+Development and testing of new tools (molecular, optical, acoustic), design of sampling programs, and statistical/mathematical analyses of data and modeling also are significant activities.

-Preparation should also include a course in general geology and at least one course in each of the following categories: systematics (e.g., invertebrate zoology), population biology (e.g., ecology), functional biology (e.g., physiology).
+- Preparation should also include at least one course in the following categories: systematics (e.g., invertebrate zoology), ecology, physiology, genetics.

-In special cases, other advanced courses in mathematics or natural sciences may be substituted.
-Biological oceanography applicants are encouraged, but not required, to submit scores from the biology subject test of the GRE.
+- In special cases, other advanced courses in mathematics or natural sciences may be substituted for certain required courses.

 Required course work: